-- Learn machine learning behind the NLU and dialogue management and the techniques of building language-agnostic NLU models
+- Understand machine learning behind the NLU and dialogue management and the techniques of building language-agnostic NLU models

 - See best practices of gathering and preparing the training data and of closing the feedback loop using real-time user feedback and conversation history

-Justina Petraityte is a developer advocate at Rasa, a Berlin-based conversational AI startup, where she helps improve the developer experience in using open source software for conversational AI.
+Justina Petraityte is a developer advocate at Berlin-based startup Rasa, where she helps improve the developer experience in using open source software for conversational AI.
 Justina has a background in econometrics and data analytics, and her interests include chatbots, natural language processing, and open source.
-Her curiosity for data science and human behavior analytics has taken her to many places and industries; over the past three years, she’s worked in the video gaming, fintech, and insurance industries.
+Her curiosity for data science and human-behavior analytics has taken her to many places and industries; over the past three years, she’s worked in the video gaming, fintech, and insurance industries.